Does stress cause hair loss?

 What foods do we need to avoid if we’re stressed?

-Nicola continues: “Anxiety and stress can increase sugar cravings but these are actually ‘energy cravings’ as the body demands more blood glucose to keep the body (and brain) in fight and flight mode.
+Nicola continues: “Anxiety and stress can increase sugar cravings but these are actually ‘energy cravings.'
+The body demands more blood glucose to keep the body (and brain) in fight and flight mode.
 The challenge is not to give in to these foods as high sugar and processed foods, including fizzy drinks actually exacerbate low moods and stress.

-“Alcohol is best avoided, and caffeine kept to no more than a few cups a day as it may also put further pressure on the adrenals and digestive system or affect sleep.
+“Alcohol is best avoided, and caffeine kept to no more than a few cups a day.
+These may also put further pressure on the adrenals and digestive system or affect sleep.
 Also don’t go hungry!
 When the body runs on empty, this can increase anxiety and stress so even if you don’t feel hungry, try not to go more than 4-5 hours without food, even if it’s a piece of fruit and a small handful of nuts to keep you going.”